scribe-security/docs/docs/integrating-scribe/valint/getting-started-valint.md

 ### Docker hub limitation
 Docker hub does not support the subpath format, `oci-repo` should be set to your Docker hub Username.

-> Some registries like Jfrog allow multi layer format for repo names such as , `my_org.jfrog.io/policies/attestations`.
+> Some registries, like Jfrog, allow multi layer format for repo names such as , `my_org.jfrog.io/policies/attestations`.

 ### OCI Repo flag
-`oci-repo` setting indicates the location in a registry under which the evidence is stored.
+`oci-repo` setting indicates the location in a registry under which the evidence are stored.
 It must be a dedicated location in an OCI registry. for example, `scribesecuriy.jfrog.io/my_docker-registry/evidence`.

 ### Before you begin
 Evidence can be stored in any accusable registry.

 * Write access is required for upload (generate).
 * Read access is required for download (verify).